rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/azure-ad/_index.md

 ## Using Azure AD Graph API

->**Important:** Rancher now uses the Microsoft Graph API rather than the Azure AD Graph API.
+>**Important:** Rancher now uses the [Microsoft Graph API](#using-microsoft-graph-api) rather than the [Azure AD Graph API](#using-azure-ad-graph-api), which was deprecated in June 2022.
 Please note that the Azure AD Graph API will be retired at the end of 2022.

 If you have an instance of Active Directory (AD) hosted in Azure, you can configure Rancher to allow your users to log in using their AD accounts.
 Configuration of Azure AD external authentication requires you to make configurations in both Azure and Rancher.